marcglasberg/asyncredux.com/react/tutorial/error-handling.md

 We've seen [here](the-basic-ui#todoinput) how the `TodoInput` component dispatches an `AddTodoAction` to add a new todo item in the todos list.
-Then [here](sync-action#if-the-item-already-exists) we've seen that the action checks if the new todo item already exists in the list and throws a `UserException` if it does.
+Then [here](sync-action#what-if-the-item-already-exists) we've seen that the action checks if the new todo item already exists in the list and throws a `UserException` if it does.

-Now let's go back to the `TodoInput` and modify it to show an error message when the user tries to add an existing todo item.
+Now let's go back to the `TodoInput` code and modify it to show an error message when the user tries to add an existing todo item.

 Let's start by adding the following 3 hooks to the `TodoInput` component: